 While robots are very interesting and a big part of all of its programs, FIRST is much more than just about robots.
-FIRST encourages a philosophy known as Gracious Professionalism, promoting hard work, respect, and the value of others.
-A second value of FIRST, Coopertition, encourages not only respect and kindness towards opponents, but also cooperation and assistance.
+FIRST encourages a philosophy known as “Gracious Professionalism”®, promoting hard work, respect, and the value of others.
+A second value of FIRST, “Coopertition”®, encourages not only respect and kindness towards opponents, but also cooperation and assistance in the face of fierce competition.
 Through these values, students who participate in FIRST learn skills and values essential to most any work place.

 There are four robotics competitions associated with FIRST, each designed for students of different grade levels and resources.
-Each competition aims to inspire students in various STEM fields, and to encourage the philosophies of Gracious Professionalism and Coopertition.
+Each competition aims to inspire students in various STEM fields, and to encourage practice in the philosophies of Gracious Professionalism and Coopertition.

-Challenges students to design, build, and program robots in a 10 week period to compete in a floor-based game.
+Designed for kids in grades 7 through 12, FTC challenges students to design, build, and program robots in a 10 week period to compete in a floor-based game.
 This competition creates a low-cost and accessible opportunity for students to explore the fields of STEM.